Naturphilosophie: Role in aesthetics

 Isaiah Berlin summed up the reasons why Naturphilosophie had a wide-ranging impact on views of art and artists:

 if everything in nature is living, and if we ourselves are simply its most self-conscious representatives, the function of the artist is to delve within himself, and above all to delve within the dark and unconscious forces which move within him, and to bring these to consciousness by the most agonising and violent internal struggle.

-Philosophical criticism
+Contemporaneous criticism

 Fichte was very critical of the opposition set up in Schelling's Naturphilosophie to his own conception of Wissenschaftslehre.
 In that debate, Hegel then intervened, largely supporting his student friend Schelling, with the work usually called his Differenzschrift, the Differenz des Fichteschen und Schellingschen Systems der Philosophie (The Difference Between Fichte's and Schelling's System of Philosophy); a key publication in his own philosophical development, his first book, it was published in September 1801.

 Schelling's Absolute was left with no other function than that of removing all the differences which give form to thought.
 The criticisms of Fichte, and more particularly of Hegel (in the Preface to the Phenomenology of Spirit), pointed to a defect in the conception of the Absolute as mere featureless identity.
 It was ridiculed by Hegel as "the night in which all cows are black."